 Database Users and Roles

-This section provides an overview of how database users and roles are managed in Exasol.
+This article provides an overview of how database users and roles are managed in Exasol.

 Access rights in the database are managed using data control language (DCL) SQL statements.
 Database administrators grant privileges to users and roles to determine who is permitted to perform the different actions in the database.